-Official Short: National Women's History Museum Commission Act of 2013
+Official Short Title: National Women's History Museum Commission Act of 2013

 Sponsors: Mrs. Collins, Mrs. Klobuchar, Mrs. Boxer, Ms. Mikulski, Ms. Stabenow, Mrs. Feinstein, Mrs. Shaheen, Mrs. Ayotte, Ms. Murkowski, Ms. Cantwell, Mrs. Landrieu, Mrs. Murray, Ms. Warren, Mrs. McCaskill, Mrs. Hagan, Ms. Hirono, Mr. Bennet, Mr. Sanders., Mrs. Gillibrand, Mr. Booker, Mr. Warner, Ms. Baldwin, Ms. Fischer, Mr. Cardin, Mr. Kaine, Mr. Markey, Mr. Schatz and Mr. Wyden.

 - February 27, 2013.--Introduced.